 Chapter 2 Visualizing data

-Apart from doing statistics and running simulations, the power to create clear and beautiful visualizations is one of the main reasons to use R. From the very start, R was conceived not just as a powerful calculator for statistics, but as a language that allows for all kinds of graphical expression.
-As a side-effect of this dual identity, its flexibility and long history, R now possesses a variety of modules and functions that allow drawing all kinds of graphs.
+Apart from doing statistics and running simulations, the power to create clear and beautiful visualizations is one of the main reasons for using R. From the very start, R was conceived not just as a powerful machine for statistics, but as a language that allows for all kinds of graphical expression.
+As a side-effect of this dual identity, its flexibility and long history, R now possesses a variety of modules and functions that allow creating all kinds of graphs.

-This chapter gravitates around the ggplot2 package, which is widely used for creating scientific visualizations.13 Introducing visualizations with
+This chapter gravitates around the ggplot2 package (Wickham et al., 2020a), which is widely used for creating scientific visualizations.16 Introducing visualizations with

 ggplot() at such an early point of your R-career is unusual.
 We do this here in the interest of rapid prototyping and hope to excite you about the potential of R by gaining quick visual insights into data.
 Such a swift and short foray into graphics is possible, as ggplot provides a concise language for graphical expression, as long as it is supplied with the right kinds of inputs.
 Nevertheless, some caveats are in order: